-- 222 Radiation exposures of patients in medicine require an approach that differs from radiological protection in - other planned exposure situations.
+Protection during radiation exposures of patients in medicine requires an approach that differs from radiation protection in other planned exposure situations.
 The exposure is intentional and must be appropriately justified.
-In - radiation therapy, the biological effects of high-dose radiation (e.g. cell killing) are used for the benefit of - the patient to treat cancer and other diseases.
-In diagnostic and interventional procedures radiation is used - 226 to generate images or information that guide diagnosis or treatment.
-Radiation protection in diagnostic and - interventional procedures includes avoiding unnecessary exposures and maximising the benefit-risk ratio of - justified exposures, while in radiation therapy the goal is delivery of the required dose to the volume to be - treated, avoiding unnecessary exposure of healthy tissues.
+In radiation therapy, the biological effects of high-dose radiation (e.g. cell killing) are used for the benefit of the patient to treat cancer and other diseases.
+In diagnostic and interventional procedures radiation is used to generate images or information that guide diagnosis or treatment.
+Radiation protection in diagnostic and interventional procedures includes avoiding unnecessary exposures and maximising the benefit-risk ratio of justified exposures, while in radiation therapy the goal is delivery of the required dose to the target volume to be treated, avoiding unnecessary exposure of healthy tissues.

-2.2 Principles for Protection
+2.2 Principles for protection

-- The main principles of radiation protection in medicine are justification and optimisation.
-In medical - exposures, the level of the radiation exposure (the dose) should be commensurate with the clinical - 233 objective.
+The main principles for radiation protection in medicine are justification and optimisation.
+In medical exposures, the level of the radiation exposure (the dose) should be commensurate with the clinical objective.

-234 2.2.1 Justification
+2.2.1 Justification

-- The principle of justification applies at three levels to the use of radiation in medicine. - At the first level, the use of radiation in medicine is accepted as doing more good than harm to patients. - At the second level, a specified procedure and objective is defined and justified (e.g. chest radiographs for patients showing relevant symptoms, or a group of individuals at risk of a condition that can be detected and treated).
-The aim of this generic justification is to judge whether the radiological procedure will usually improve diagnosis or treatment or will provide necessary information about the medical condition of the exposed individuals. - At the third level, the particular application must be judged to do more good than harm to a specific patient. - All individual medical exposures must be justified in advance, taking into account the specific objectives of the exposure and the characteristics of the medical condition of the individual involved.
+The principle of justification applies at three levels to the use of radiation in medicine.

+- At the first level, the use of radiation in medicine is accepted as doing more good than harm to patients. - At the second level, a specified procedure and objective is defined and justified (e.g. chest radiographs for patients showing relevant symptoms, or a group of individuals at risk of a condition that can be detected and treated).
+The aim of this generic justification is to judge whether the radiological procedure will usually improve diagnosis or treatment or will provide necessary information about the medical condition of the exposed individuals. - At the third level, the particular application must be judged to do more good than harm to a specific patient.

+All individual medical exposures must be justified in advance, taking into account the specific objectives of the exposure and the characteristics of the medical condition of the individual involved.

-247 2.2.2 Optimisation
+2.2.2 Optimisation

-- Optimisation of protection is maximising the benefit-risk ratio of a medical exposure for that patient. - 249 Radiation exposure must be minimised yet still sufficient to fulfil the clinical objective of the procedure, - 250 with account taken of relevant norms of acceptable image quality or therapeutic efficacy.
-Special attention - is required for exposures of paediatric patients, for individuals undergoing health screening, for volunteers - in medical research and where a foetus or breast-fed infant may receive an incidental exposure. - 253 Diagnostic reference levels (DRLs), which give an indication of levels of doses to patients for common - procedures, are one method that can be used as an optimisation tool in medical imaging.
-Their purpose is - to raise awareness of patient doses and prompt medical radiation facilities at which doses are greater than - 256 the reference levels to review procedures and revise as appropriate.
+Optimisation of protection is maximising the benefit-risk ratio of a medical exposure for that patient.
+Radiation exposure must be minimised yet still sufficient to fulfil the clinical objective of the procedure, with account taken of relevant norms of acceptable image quality or therapeutic efficacy.
+Special attention is required for exposures of paediatric patients, for individuals undergoing health screening, for volunteers in medical research and where a fetus or breastfed infant may receive an incidental exposure.

+Diagnostic reference levels (DRLs), which give an indication of levels of doses to patients for common procedures, are one method that can be used as an optimisation tool in medical imaging.
+Their purpose is to raise awareness of patient doses and prompt medical radiation facilities administering doses greater than the reference levels to review procedures and revise or justify as appropriate.

-3. Safety Requirements for Medical Exposures
+3. Safety requirements for medical exposures